 Aaron was called to the Bar in 2002 and joined Landmark Chambers in 2006.
 He has an established specialist practice in all forms of Property Law, along with matters suitable for the Chancery Division such as Company Law and Insolvency.
-He is a member of the Attorney General’s ‘B’ Panel of Junior Counsel to the Crown, a qualified mediator, and has sat as a Deputy District Judge since 2010 (with special dispensation to hear insolvency cases).
+He is a member of the Attorney General’s ‘B’ Panel of Junior Counsel to the Crown, a qualified mediator, and has sat as a Deputy District Judge since 2010 (with special dispensation to hear insolvency and chancery cases).
 He is the current consultant editor to Halsbury’s Laws: Landlord and Tenant volumes.

 He regularly advises on both commercial and residential landlord and tenant points.
 In his commercial landlord and tenant practice, he deals with all issues of forfeiture and possession, 1954 Act renewal of tenancies, dilapidations and compensation for improvements, and rent reviews and service charge provisions, for both landlords and tenants.
 He has also advised in cases involving agricultural land and is expanding this area of his practice.